Loop groups and noncommutative geometry: An index paring and KK-theory for loop group representations

-Given the Hilbert space $\K:=L^2(S^1,\C^{2d})$ with complex conjugation operator $\gamma$, the corresponding \emph{self-dual CAR algebra} $\CAR(\K,\gamma)$ (\cite{Ara}, sometimes also called \emph{algebra of $2d$ free fermionic fields}) is the unital graded C*-algebra generated by odd $F(f)$, for $f\in\K$, such that $[F(f),F(g)]_+=\langle f,g\rangle \unit$ and $F(f)^*=F(\gamma f) =F(\bar{f})$.
-It has so-called Ramond and Neveu-Schwarz irreducible representations, and we are interested in the former one $(\pR,\H_\pR)$, which is graded by a selfadjoint unitary $\Gamma_{\pR}$ because the dimension $2d$ is even.
-The rotation group acts naturally on $\CAR(\K)$, and its infinitesimal generator (also called conformal Hamiltonian) $L_0^\pR$ in the representation $\pR$ has positive discrete spectrum.
-The smallest eigenvalue of $L_0^\pR$ is given by $h_R:=d/8$, and the corresponding eigenspace has dimension $2^d$.
-We write $\H_{\pR,0,+}$ for the even part of this eigenspace with respect to $\Gamma_{\pR}$, which has dimension $2^{d-1}$.
+Given the Hilbert space $\K:=L^2(S^1,\C^{d})$ with complex conjugation operator $\gamma$, the corresponding \emph{self-dual CAR algebra} $\CAR(\K,\gamma)$ (\cite{Ara}) is the unital graded C*-algebra generated by odd $F(f)$, for $f\in\K$, such that $[F(\bar{f}),F(g)]_+=\langle f,g\rangle \unit$ and $F(f)^*=F(\gamma f) =F(\bar{f})$, in other words the C*-algebra generated by $d$ chiral free real fermionic fields.
+It has so-called Ramond and Neveu-Schwarz representations.
+Let $(\pR,\H_\pR)$ be the minimal graded Ramond representation, \ie the unique irreducible Ramond representation if $d$ is even or the direct sum of the two inequivalent irreducible Ramond representations if $d$ is odd, and denote its grading (a selfadjoint unitary) by $\Gamma_{\pR}$.
+We will write $F^{a,\pR}_n$ for $\pR(F(f))$ where $f\in\K$ is the function defined by $f(z)=x_a z^n$ and $x_a$ denotes the $a$-th canonical basis vector in $\C^d$, and $a=1,\ldots,d$, $n\in\Z$.
+The rotation group acts naturally on $\CAR(\K,\gamma)$, and its infinitesimal generator (also called conformal Hamiltonian) $L_0^\pR$ in the representation $\pR$ has positive discrete spectrum.
+The smallest eigenvalue of $L_0^\pR$ is given by $h_R:=d/16$.
+We write $\H_{\pR,0,+}$ for the even part (with respect to $\Gamma_{\pR}$) of the corresponding eigenspace.
 Let henceforth $e_R$ be the projection onto an arbitrary but fixed one-dimensional subspace of $\H_{\pR,0,+}$.
 For a more expanded summary about the CAR algebra and Ramond representations with the present notation, we refer to \cite[Sect.6]{CHL} and for details and proofs to \cite{Ara,Boc} together with \cite[Sect.5.3]{GBVF}.

 For any $i\in \{0,\dots, N-1\}$ we fix a lowest energy unit vector $\Omega_{\lambda_i}\in\H_{\lambda_i}$ and denote by $q_{\Omega_{\lambda_i}}$ the orthogonal projection onto $\C \Omega_{\lambda_i}$.
-Now, for every representation $(\lambda_i,\H_{\lambda_i})$ of $\Loop G$, we define the degenerate representation $\hat{\pi}_{\lambda_i}: \BG \ra B(\hat{\H}_{\lambda_i})$ on the Hilbert space $\hat{\H}_{\lambda_i}:= \H_{\lambda_i} \otimes\H_{\lambda_0} \otimes \H_{\pR}$ by
+Now, for every representation $(\lambda_i,\H_{\lambda_i})$ of $\Loop G$, we define the degenerate representation $\hat{\pi}_{\lambda_i}: \BG \ra B(\hat{\H}_{\lambda_i})$ on the Hilbert space $\hat{\H}_{\lambda_i}:= \H_{\lambda_i} \otimes \H_{\pR}$ by

-This way, $\hat{\H}_{\lambda_i}$ is graded by a grading operator $\hat{\Gamma}_{\lambda_i}:= \unit_{\lambda_i}\otimes\unit_{\lambda_0}\otimes\Gamma_\pR$ and $\hat{\pi}_{\lambda_i}$ is even, \ie commutes with $\Ad \hat{\Gamma}_{\lambda_i}$.
+This way, $\hat{\H}_{\lambda_i}$ is graded by a grading operator $\hat{\Gamma}_{\lambda_i}:= \unit_{\lambda_i}\otimes\Gamma_\pR$ and $\hat{\pi}_{\lambda_i}$ is even, \ie commutes with $\Ad \hat{\Gamma}_{\lambda_i}$.
 On $\hat{\H}_{\lambda_i}$ we can define the total conformal Hamiltonian

 It satisfies

 so that it generates the rotation action in the representation $\hat{\pi}_{\lambda_i}$.

 The following proposition shows that $\hat{\pi}_{\lambda_i}$ can be considered as a ``supersymmetric representation", cf. \cite{CHL,CKL}.